 Are you trying to get your website noticed?
 Hoping to reach more local customers?
 These Squarespace SEO tips highlight a few basic optimization steps to get you started.

-Search engine optimization (SEO) means both optimizing your website for on-site SEO and increasing the authority of your website to gain traffic from search engines.
-Before you start increasing your site’s authority with backlinks, social signals, and other SEO practices, you need to make sure your website is otherwise fully optimized, or all your hard work may be for nothing.
-Here are five simple tips for getting started with SEO on Squarespace.
+Search engine optimization (SEO) encompasses two practices, on-page SEO (optimizing your website itself) and off-page SEO (increasing external signals to gain traffic from search engines).
+Before you start increasing your site’s authority with inbound links, reviews, citations, and other off-page SEO practices, you need to make sure your website is otherwise fully optimized, or all your hard work may be for nothing.

 Squarespace seo tips:

 1. Keyword Research

 Before you do anything else, carry out keyword research.
 This is the first and most important step when optimizing pages.
 You need to know what keywords to target, so when people search for a particular word or phrase, search engines return your website in the results.
 The higher your ranking, the better your site's ability to get more organic traffic.

 Make a list of keywords you want to target.
 Then manually search for each keyword on Google and look at your competition to assess the difficulty of ranking.
 The stronger the competition, the harder it will be for you to rank above them.
 When assessing the difficulty of your keywords, consider your competition's popularity, authority, on-site SEO, backlinks, and social signals.

 Long gone are the days when keyword stuffing would get you a good ranking on Google, but many Squarespace websites still do this.
 While there isn’t an exact keyword density that you should be using as all content is different, a good rule of thumb is to write as naturally possible and not overuse a word or phrase.